KaustubhPatange/navigator/README.md

 call (rest is handled for you) & navigating back is as simple as `navigator.goBack()`.

-The library provides some custom transitions like `CircularTransform` (on top of existing animations), see its use in the sample app [here](/samples).
+The library provides some custom transitions like `CircularTransform` (on top of existing animations), see its use in the sample app [here](/samples/backpress-sample).

-The library builds up on the existing Fragment APIs so it is easy to introduce this library into existing project.
+The library is build on the existing Fragment APIs so it is easy to introduce this library into existing project.
 The developer has complete control over navigation & can choose between `FragmentTransaction` or `Navigator` at any time.

+If you have any implementation details to cover let me know by creating an issue.

 ## Implementation